vmindel/Mindel2023/README.md

 python -m ipykernel install --user --name env_name --display-name 2023vosa

-## Run the jupyter lab or jupyter notebook by the way you prefer and you can run the code to get the figures
+## I provided a Snakemake file which aggregates all of the notebooks executes them and saves the figures in the needed locations to run the worfklow:
+`snakemake all --cores 16`